 - You can utilize MongoDB with Django if you want a NoSQL database.

 Why is Django gaining immense popularity these days?
+Over the years as a Python app development company, we have used Django in a multitude of projects.
+Our development team prefers Django for its scalability, flexibility, and speed of development.
 Let’s explore more to find out what is Django used for:

 Apps With Manifold User Roles

 Django is preferable for building web applications and SaaS dashboards with manifold user roles.
 Django presents a large web admin interface that is produced automatically on developing web apps.